 Stories from that collection were published in Open City magazine.
 One of them, The Yellow Slippers, is part of the 2011 anthology ‘Stories from 20 years of Open City.’

 Various of her other stories and articles have also appeared in Tatler magazine, Antique and New Art, the Journal of Art and the Indian Quarterly.
 Alba’s translations have appeared in the New Republic, the Other Press and Prada.
-She was also involved in the translation of the French bestseller, ‘Indignez vous!’ by Stephane Hessel, published by Charles Glass books, and is a contributor to Spear’s magazine.
+She was also involved in the translation of the French bestseller, ‘Indignez vous!’ by Stephane Hessel, published by Charles Glass books, and is a regular contributor to Spear’s magazine.

 During this time, Alba returned to piano composition and recorded a CD of songs based on French poems.
 After a performance at the Miller’s Academy in 2007, she began writing her own songs, which culminated in an album, ‘Dans les rues de Paris’, available on Amazon and Tune Core.
 She has performed those songs at the Paradise By Way of Kensal Green, in London, the Theatre de la Vieille Grille, in Paris, and at Roux at the Pembury, as part of the Jazz After Dark evenings, sponsored by Jazz FM.

-It was published in Italy in February 2013 by Bollati Boringhieri, as ‘Te lo dirò un altra volta, and by Berlin Verlag in Germany, in 2014, as ‘Wörterbuch einer verlorenen welt.’
+Major/Minor was published in Italy in February 2013 by Bollati Boringhieri, as ‘Te lo dirò un altra volta, and by Berlin Verlag in Germany, in 2014, as ‘Wörterbuch einer verlorenen welt.’

 She has written an opera with her husband, which was performed in August 2013, at the Tête-a-Tête opera festival at the Riverside Studios, in London.
 The narrative poem on which it is based, ‘Soon,’ was published by CB editions in September 2013.

 Her new novel, ‘Where to find me,’ will be published by Alma Books in 2018.